 Metal Bending and Forming Guidelines

 We’ve covered everything you need to know about bending your laser-cut metal parts from SendCutSend.
-Need help setting up your design files?
-See our Design Guidelines and our Designing for Metal Bending pages
+You should also check out our Designing for Metal Bending page.

 Setup and Cost

 Bending your metal parts adds a $29.00 minimum to your order, per design.
 Pricing starts at $5 per part, once you’ve met the minimum charge.
 See our handy chart below for examples.

 |# of Parts||Total Cost||The Math|